Mathew Belcher: Sailing career

 Having won the 420 World Championship in 2000, the feeder class to the 470, while still conducting his school at The Southport School on the Gold Coast, Belcher was given the distinction of carrying the Olympic flag during the closing ceremony of the 2000 Summer Olympics.
-At that point, he decided to become an Olympian.
-Coach Victor Kovalenko invited him onto the Australian 470 sailing squad where he became the tuning partner for Nathan Wilmot and Page.
-As a helmsman, Belcher rose to the #1 ISAF ranking in 2007 but did not qualify for the 2008 Olympics when Wilmot and Page won the 470 World Championship and then went on to represent Australia at the 2008 Summer Olympics in Beijing.
+At that point, he decided to pursue his dream of becoming an Olympian.
+Coach Victor Kovalenko invited him to join the Australian 470 sailing squad, where he served as the tuning partner for Nathan Wilmot and Malcolm Page.
+As a helmsman, Belcher rose to the #1 ISAF ranking in 2007 but did not qualify for the 2008 Olympics, as Wilmot and Page won the 470 World Championship and went on to represent Australia at the 2008 Summer Olympics in Beijing.

 Olympic Games

 Together with 2008 Olympic gold medalist Malcolm Page, Belcher won the gold medal at the 2012 Summer Olympics in London in the 470 class.
 Together with Will Ryan, Belcher was runner up in the 2016 Rio Olympics, winning the silver medal in the 470 class.
 In the 2020 Tokyo Olympics, Belcher and Ryan won the gold medal in the 470 class.

 In October 2022 Belcher announced his retirement from Olympic sailing and will serve as CEO of Zhik, a sailing clothing company.